Internet-Draft OAuth Mission Status August 2026

 Adopting this endpoint extends the issuance profile's lifecycle state space ([I-D.draft-mcguinness-oauth-mission], Section "Mission Lifecycle and Gating") with two additional states: suspended (a non-terminal paused Mission that derives no tokens until resumed) and completed (a terminal state recording successful completion).
 Issuance gating treats any state other than active as non-deriving, exactly as the issuance profile gates on active.

 A transition to suspended or completed gates new derivation only.
-Tokens already derived under the Mission remain valid until their own exp, exactly as in the issuance profile's revocation model: suspending or completing a Mission stops new derivation; it does not retroactively invalidate access tokens already issued, mirroring the treatment of superseded ([I-D.draft-mcguinness-oauth-mission-expansion]).
-A deployment that needs a prompt cutoff on outstanding tokens uses the propagation mechanisms of Section 6.
+Tokens already derived under the Mission remain valid until their own exp, exactly as in the issuance profile's revocation model and mirroring the treatment of superseded ([I-D.draft-mcguinness-oauth-mission-expansion]).
+A deployment that needs a prompt cutoff on outstanding tokens uses the propagation mechanisms of Section 8.

 The endpoint accepts authenticated POST requests with a form-urlencoded body: